mortela4/random_notes/py_best_practices.md

 use the one which is
 - cross-platform
 - OS-agnostic, so that API is uniform between platforms
+- package project (or package vendor) offer bindings to multiple languages (e.g. C/C++, Rust, JavaScript, C#, Java, Go) in addition to Python
-- use direct bindings to native (C/C++ -)code, preferrably distributed with the package The last item means stay away from packages that loads external DLLs, or opens external applications if you have a choice ...
+- use direct bindings to native (C/C++ -)code, preferrably distributed with the package (not relying on naive loading of external DLLs)

+The last item means stay away from packages that loads external DLLs, or opens external applications if you have a choice ...

 A package like 'pyserial' is an example of a Python package that meet all requirements above, and is the natural (or only ...) choice for any serial-port access whatever platform is in question (WinXX, Linux, MacOS, Android).

+A project developing a given Python package, that also

 ### Cross-platform Utilities
 The built-in 'os' and 'sys' packages from the standard library are OK for simpler tasks.